-- Provide life skills training in both an individual and group setting.
+- Provide life skills training in both individual and group settings.

-- Maintain accurate reports and file documentation in accordance with COA administrative and service standards.
+- Maintain timely and accurate reports and file documentation in accordance with COA administrative and service standards.

-- Work in a collaborative practice model with community agencies and Ministry of Children and Family Development.
+- Work in a collaborative practice model with community agencies and organizations.

 - A 4-year degree in social work, psychology or related field is required, with 2 years’ experience in the field of youth and family services.